Community Engagement (Online Courses)

 Use your passion to change the world and your career with Merrimack’s convenient options.

 Take an online course and earn graduate credit.
 You’ll build your professional qualifications and skills in areas such as fundraising, community relations, volunteer management, diversity training, and leadership within schools, colleges, and community organizations.

 Choose from several options:

-CME 506G Community Development - 4 credits
+CME 5100 Community Engagement: Theory and Practice - 4 credits

 This course provides an overview of leadership and management issues pertinent to the nonprofit sector.
 Topics include human resource development, program development, financial resource management, and organizational learning.
 The course also focuses on leader qualities and career paths in the nonprofit sector.

 CME 6320 Institutional Partnerships - 4 credits

 Weekly webinar: Wednesday, 4:00pm-6:20pm, Main Campus, Remote only Course

 This course provides an overview of the institutional partnerships that higher education institutions engage with across multiple sectors: community organizations, government, and corporations.
 Topics include theories of the nonprofit sector, institutional partnership structures, mutual benefit and reciprocity achievement, international partnership perspectives, and the implementation of cross-sector initiatives to address social issues.
 This course focuses on the market, ethical, and organizational factors that shape each partnership.

 Partnering with Campus CompactMerrimack College is partnering with Campus Compact to support the Community Engagement Professional Credentialing Program.
 Professional seeking a micro-credential may choose to audit a course for content knowledge, rather than enroll for graduate credit.